 I am also excited to let you know that I have just been awarded additional licensing from the International Suzuki Association for (1) La Folia for Two Violins, Violin/Viola or Violin/Cello.
 (2) six additional new books involving the viola and (3) duos for five pieces written by Dr. Suzuki in book 1 (Allegro, Perpetual Motion, Allegretto, Andantino and Etude).
 This brings my grand total to 19 books licensed by the International Suzuki Association!

 So just about any piece that a player might want from Suzuki books 1-8 can be found somewhere in my books.
 The only pieces you won't find are the Eccles and Veracini Sonatas, and Largo Espressivo, all in Book 8; the Bohm Perpetual Motion in Book 4; and the Martini Gavotte in Book 3.
 I actually have some nice duos for all of them, but my books were just too long to be able to include them.
-I will probably give them away as promotional gifts at some point.
+(EDITOR'S NOTE: These can all be found now, sprinkled throughout three volumes of her Timeless Melodies series.

 Laurie: Some of my students have also played your violin-cello duets.
 What made you start writing those?